anudit/m2m/README.md

-# Converts a Medium article to Markdown
+# Converts a Medium Article to Markdown

 Use `python main.py` to convert any medium article to Markdown.